zzhangjii/learning-library/oci-library/Foundational/Autonomous_Data_Warehouse/ADW_HOL.md

 > **Note:**  This file will be loaded into Object Storage and later used to load data into the CHANNELS table.

-2) Download SQL Developer Tool from this link: [https://bit.ly/2OHcBcZ](https://bit.ly/2OHcBcZ) extract and install on your Windows 10 VM.
+2) Download SQL Developer Tool from this link: [https://bit.ly/2OHcBcZ](https://bit.ly/2OHcBcZ) unzip and install on your Windows 10 VM.

  ![](img/sqldev01.png)